Cyclamen are tuberous-rooted plants that grow naturally

 Often Cyclamen is sold in the UK as a pot plant but many varieties will grow just as well in the garden.
 Flowering time depends on the species and variety.
 Winter, spring, summer and autumn flowering species are available.

-Aspect: Most varieties require partial shade and protection from winds
+Conditions: Most varieties require partial shade and protection from winds.

-Conditions: well-drained, humus-rich soil (chalk, clay, sand or loam)
+Soil: well-drained, humus-rich soil (chalk, clay, sand or loam).

 Best grown in partial shade and in a position where they won't dry out in summer.
 All varieties require shade from intense sun and need shelter from strong winds.